Whether you need help with Disability Application, Appeal or at Hearing level we are here to help!

 If your Request for Reconsideration is denied, then you may request a hearing in front of an Administrative Law Judge (ALJ).
 If the ALJ chooses to deny your disability application as well, then you have the option of filing an appeal with the Social Security Disability Appeals Council.
 If your claim is still unsuccessful after a review by the Appeals Council, your last option is to file an appeal with the Federal District Court.

-Should I hire an Attorney?
+Should I hire an Attorney or a Representative?